Software Craftsmanship

 // Good for:

-// Rapid prototyping
+// - Rapid prototyping with flexible schemas

-// Document-heavy applications
+// - Document-heavy applications

 Cloud Platform Selection